 degrade performance depending on cache configurations.

-One major problem is configuration i.e. adding or updating or deleting entry
+| One major problem is configuration i.e. adding or updating or deleting entry in SystemEvents table.
+But if custom solution is build for configuring automatic

 approval, then it is very easy for administrators.
 Another issue can be as it is